Nathanvititoe/Bark-Beacon/README.md

 # Bark Beacon: Dog Vocalization Classifier

-A custom audio classification model for classifying dog vocalizations (bark, growl, whine, howl) using transfer learning with TensorFlow and YAMNet, and then converted to TensorFlow Lite and a C array for deployment on an Arduino Nano 33 BLE Sense Rev2.
+A custom audio classification model for classifying dog vocalizations (bark, growl, whine, howl) using transfer learning with TensorFlow and YAMNet, and then converted to TensorFlow Lite and C++/header pairs for deployment on an Arduino Nano 33 BLE Sense Rev2.

 ---